ApiLogicServer/.github/profile/README.md

 # Getting Started

 API Logic Server can make it easier and faster to create database web applications.
 It provides a CLI to create customizable projects with a single command, that you can then customize in your IDE.
 Projects provide an API, an Admin Web App, and spreadsheet-like business rules to enforce database integrity.

-Some project background is provided below.
+Some project background is provided in the next section, below.

 You can use this in 2 ways: